 It should be noted that as attractive as this new terrain sounds it is vast and holds unmarked hazards like fallen trees, rocks and cliffs that should only be attempted by the most expert and experienced skiers and snowboarders.

-Other attractions.
 Nearby in Kingfield is the home of the Ski Museum of Maine, where you can learn the history behind Maine’s ski industry and find out about the ski world’s most prominent Mainers.

 In Kingfield you can also enjoy the snowmobile trails connecting hundreds of miles of routes.
 The town also boasts the most southern trailhead of a 30 mile network of backcountry paths that have been made available for non-motorized recreation.

 The family can all enjoy lots of opportunities to go walking, biking, hiking, running or cross-country skiing on the Narrow Gauge Pathway which follows the route of the Carrabassett River.
 This runs for six miles along a former rail bed.

 In the spring and summer, the Carrabassett River is also excellent for fly fishing.